Tango Dancing Polyrhythm/Rubato Style

 Assumption here is that followers want to feel bodily pleasure from tactile sensations, both external tactile sensations due to embrace and changing pressure of leader's body against hers, and internal tactile sensations (proprioception, kinaesthesia) due to changing acceleration and position of her body in space.
 In fact, many followers are not seeking bodily pleasure, but rather mental pleasure related to visual beauty of dance (as seen by either real or imagined spectators).
 That is, many dancers (both leaders and followers) focus primarily on visual versus tactile sense (plus auditory sense, of course, meaning music).
 If leader focused on tactile sense and follower focused on visual sense, resulting dance almost certain to be unenjoyable for both partners.
 See "motives for tango dancing" section for more on this topic.

-As an aside, for leaders wanting to create maximum pleasure in followers, strive for excellence in all 5 factors which affect bodily pleasure while dancing: preliminaries (physical fitness, shoes, clothes, grooming); music; partner choice; embrace; movement.
-Lack of physical fitness or wrong shoes directly interfere with dancing, whereas sloppy clothes and bad grooming have indirect effect, by creating bad impression and thus possibly reducing partner availability or willingness of partners to use close embrace.
-Avoid dancing to music which doesn't inspire you or which you don't understand, because that usually results in bad dance.
-Incompatible partner also usually results in bad dance, so having ensured music fits your current mood, select compatible partner for that music, preferably partner who truly wants to dance with you rather than partner who is merely afraid to refuse your invitation (hence use cabeceo/mirada versus more direct invitation).
-Use milonguero apilado embrace, with lead through torso.
-Note that good posture is foundation of good embrace (ability to maintain good posture related to physical fitness).
-Pay close attention to contact points in apilado embrace other than torso: palms of hands, leader's arm against follower's back, possibly sides of heads.
-Finally, focus more on matching movement to music versus complexity of steps.
+As an aside, for leaders wanting to create maximum pleasure in followers, strive for excellence in all 4 factors which contribute to bodily pleasure of dance: music, partner, embrace, steps.
+Avoid dancing to music which doesn't inspire you or which you don't understand.
+Use cabeceo/mirada to ensure partner truly wants to dance with you rather than being merely reluctant to refuse your invitation.
+Use milonguero apilado embrace, with lead through torso, and pay attention to contact points other than torso: palms of hands, leader's arm against follower's back, possibly sides of heads.
+Note that good posture is foundation of good embrace.
+Finally, focus more on matching steps to music versus complexity of steps.
 All this advice about creating pleasure in follower applies to both strict tempo and rubato dance styles.
+(If 4 fingers for 4 factors discussed above, then thumb for miscellaneous factors: shoes; clothes; grooming; adequate physical fitness to allow good posture and thus good embrace; no neurosis regarding touching other people, especially people of opposite sex.)

 Because steps not always on beat with rubato dancing, and exact step timing discretionary (depending on exactly which part of music leader converts to movement and how he converts), synchronization of partners typically requires constant apilado embrace and parallel walking system, implying that only simple steps possible and that follower "mirrors" leader, meaning timing, direction and speed of follower's step same as leader's, like mirror image.
 Elimination of complex steps compensated for by complexity of step timing, so rubato dancing should not feel boring, provided follower can appreciate leader's rubato conversion of music to movement.
 As previously noted, there is artistry involved in this conversion and artistic tastes differ, so follower failure to enjoy rubato tango dancing does not necessarily imply that either she or leader is incompetent.